AntonioVFranco/math-ai-agent/docs/adding_new_modules.rst

        # Implement intelligent solver selection logic
        pass

-This comprehensive tutorial demonstrates how to extend the MathBoardAI Agent with new mathematical capabilities while maintaining code quality, testing standards, and integration consistency.
+This comprehensive tutorial demonstrates how to extend the Math AI Agent with new mathematical capabilities while maintaining code quality, testing standards, and integration consistency.